 - A. Applicability.
-This Section applies to animal hospitals in the UE, AR-1, AR-2, JLMA, and RC districts. - B. Intensity/Character.
-The minimum lot area for any animal hospital in the AR-1, AR-2 and JLMA districts is 5 acres. - C. Size of Use. - 1.
+This Section applies to animal hospitals in the UM, UE, SI, ARN, ARS, AR-1, AR-2, JLMA-LE, JLMA-LI, and RC-districts. - F.-Intensity/Character. - B. The minimum lot area for any animal hospital in the SI, ARN, ARS, TI, AR-1, AR-2 and JLMA-LI districts-is 5 acres.
+Small scale animal clinics located in commercial centers are not subject to this requirement. - C. Size of Use. - 1.
 Floor Area Ratio.
-The FAR must not exceed 0.04 in the AR-1, AR-2, and JLMA districts. - 2.
+The floor area ratio shall FAR must not exceed 0.04 in the SI, ARN, ARSAR-1, AR-2, and JLMA districts. - 2.
 UE District.
 Within the UE district, the following standards apply: - a.
 Animal Hospitals must be in a completely enclosed facility. - b.
 Animal Hospitals of up to 7,500 square feet gross floor area are permitted by right. - c.
-Animal Hospitals greater than 7,500 square feet gross floor area require Special Exception approval. - 3.
+Animal Hospitals greater than 7,500 square feet gross floor area require Special Exception approval. - 2.3.
 Storage Yards.
-The total area of storage yards must not exceed 10% of the total area of the principal structure. - 4.
+The total area of storage yards shallmust not exceed 10% of the total area of the principal structure. - 3.4.
 Location on Site/Dimensional Standards.
-The minimum setbacks in the AR-1, AR-2, and JLMA districts are: - a.
-Structures of 5,000 square feet or less of gross floor area: 100 feet minimum from all lot lines. - b.
-Structures greater than 5,000 square feet and up to 15,000 square feet of gross floor area: 150 feet minimum from all lot lines. - c.
+The minimum required yardssetbacks in the SI, ARN, ARS, TI, AR-1, AR-2, and JLMA-LI districts-are: - a.
+Structures of less than 5,000 square feet or less of gross floor area: 100 feet minimum from all lot lines

+- b.
+Structures greater than 5,000 square feet and less than up to 15,000 square feet of gross floor area: 150 feet minimum from all lot lines. - c.
 Structures greater than 15,000 square feet of gross floor area: 200 feet minimum from all lot lines. - D. Roads/Access.
 Only 2 points of access are permitted from an animal hospital to a public road.
+This requirement does not preclude an additional access for emergency vehicles only. - 1.
+Driveways.
+Driveways shall not be located within a required buffer yard area except as necessary to access the site. - 2.
+Number of Access Points.
+Only two points of access are permitted from an animal hospital to a Class I, Class II or Class III road.
 This requirement does not preclude an additional access for emergency vehicles only.